biolink/biolink-model/docs/index.md

                  * [Pathway](Pathway.md)
                  * [PhysiologicalProcess](PhysiologicalProcess.md)
              * [MolecularActivity](MolecularActivity.md) - An execution of a molecular function carried out by a gene product or macromolecular complex.
          * [DiseaseOrPhenotypicFeature](DiseaseOrPhenotypicFeature.md) - Either one of a disease or an individual phenotypic feature.
-Some knowledge resources such as Monarch treat these as distinct, others such as MESH conflate. distinct, others such as MESH conflate.
+Some knowledge resources such as Monarch treat these as distinct, others such as MESH conflate.
 Please see definitions of phenotypic feature and disease in this model for their independent descriptions.
 This class is helpful to enforce domains and ranges   that may involve either a disease or a phenotypic feature.
              * [Disease](Disease.md) - A disorder of structure or function, especially one that produces specific  signs, phenotypes or symptoms or that affects a specific location and is not simply a  direct result of physical injury.
 A disposition to undergo pathological processes that exists in an  organism because of one or more disorders in that organism.
              * [PhenotypicFeature](PhenotypicFeature.md) - A combination of entity and quality that makes up a phenotyping statement.
 An observable characteristic of an  individual resulting from the interaction of its genotype with its molecular and physical environment.
-A combination of entity and quality that makes up a phenotyping statement.
                  * [BehavioralFeature](BehavioralFeature.md) - A phenotypic feature which is behavioral in nature.
                  * [ClinicalFinding](ClinicalFinding.md) - this category is currently considered broad enough to tag clinical lab measurements and other biological attributes taken as 'clinical traits' with some statistical score, for example, a p value in genetic associations.
          * [Gene](Gene.md) - A region (or regions) that includes all of the sequence elements necessary to encode a functional transcript.
 A gene locus may include regulatory regions, transcribed regions and/or other functional sequence regions.